Hello, my dear friend!

-Engineers and scientist lookout for the best rocks by determining their hardness so that they identify the ideal ones for their relevant needs.
+Engineers and scientists lookout for the best rocks by determining their hardness so that they identify the ideal ones for their relevant needs.

 By assessing the hardness of rocks, they’ll be able to recognize the best quality rocks and use them for various purposes.

-The hardness scale is called as “Moh’s scale” and consist of numerical mineral values of hardness ranging from 1-10.
+The hardness scale is called “Moh’s scale” and consists of numerical mineral values of hardness ranging from 1-10.